DevExpress/netcore-winforms-demos/README.md

-## How to run the demos
+## Run the demos

 Open the solution in Visual Studio.
 Before you build the solution, ensure the 'Use previews of the .NET Core SDK' option is enabled (Tools->Options->Project and Solutions->.NET Core).

 If you download the solution as a .zip file, you may encounter the following error:

-MSB3821	Couldn't process file Modules\* * .resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
-Remove the mark of the web if you want to process these files.
+`MSB3821	Couldn't process file Modules\* * .resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
+Remove the mark of the web if you want to process these files.`

 See the following link to learn how to resolve this issue: https://developercommunity.visualstudio.com/content/problem/291761/couldnt-process-file-abcresx-due-to-its-being-in-t.html

-## How to integrate DevExpress WinForms Controls into a .NET Core 3 application
+## Integrate DevExpress WinForms Controls into a .NET Core 3 application

 You need DevExpress NuGet packages to create a .Net Core 3 project.
 Follow the steps below to add packages to a solution: